Pratishthabagohil/CollageAcademia-repo/README.md

 Servlets: For handling requests and responses.
 JDBC (Java Database Connectivity): For database interaction.
 HTML/CSS: For frontend development.

 Prerequisites
 Before running the application, ensure you have the following:

-Java Development Kit (JDK): Version 8 or later.
+Java Development Kit (JDK)
 Apache Tomcat: Version 9 or later.
-MySQL: For database management
+MySQL: For database management.